 There are almost twice as many mobile phones in the world than there are computers.
-With that phenomenal thought in mind you can understand why developing mobile apps is so lucrative, its a huge market with its users demanding ever more powerful and functional applications bridging the gap between mobiles and computers.
+With that phenomenal thought in mind you can understand why developing mobile apps is so lucrative, it’s a huge market with its users demanding ever more powerful and functional applications bridging the gap between mobiles and computers.

 In this article we have compiled a list of free tools for testing your application across the most popular mobile operating systems, including iPhone, Blackberry, Android, Symbian and Palm.
-Some of the tools have been officially released (with the exception of the iPhone) and are available to download with there respective SDKs, Other tools, which maybe a little bit basic, can be used as a reliable testing environment.
+Some of the tools have been officially released (with the exception of the iPhone) and are available to download with their respective SDKs, Other tools, which maybe a little bit basic, can be used as a reliable testing environment.

-There are also tools below for checking your web sites “mobile-friendliness”.
+There are also tools below for checking your websites “mobile-friendliness”.
 Some will allow for visual views, others will give you detailed reports and grade your site on its mobile effectiveness.

 For those of you who want to test drive Android you can use this Android Emulator which is patched to run on a Windows PC as a standalone app without having to download and install the complete and complex Android SDK, and you can even install and test Android compatible apps on it.